 Too many of us want to take on the heroic recovery shot when we have found trouble.
 The sensible play is almost always to chip out into the fairway but we rarely do this.
 As a result we take on the tough shot, put ourselves in more trouble and then question why we didn't just chip out in the first place.

 The old saying 'never up, never in' is valid here and this shot gets even more annoying if we are lucky enough to have a putt for birdie.

-This is annoying for several reasons chief among which is the fact you have to reload and attempt to hit the shot again.
-This is terrible for your scorecard as it's likely to cost you a double-bogey or worse, but also because it probably means you've needlessly gifted a shiny premium golf ball to the course.
+This is annoying for several reasons; chief among which is the fact you have to reload and attempt to hit the shot again.
+This is not only terrible for your scorecard as it's likely to cost you a double-bogey or worse, but also because it probably means you've needlessly gifted a shiny premium golf ball to the course.

 2. Thinning bunker shots

 This shot is high up our list because the results of this can be truly disastrous.
 You could thin it over the back of the green into trees, bushes, water and out-of-bounds.
 Or you could thin the ball into the face of the bunker.
 If it flies into the air it will then plug back into the bunker and in some instances the ball can get stuck in the face of the bunker too.